cwjohnston/cwjohnston.github.com/source/_posts/2014-12-31-sparkleformation-build-infrastructure-with-cloudformation-without-losing-your-sanity.markdown

 categories: aws cloudformation ruby
 ---

+*This article was originally published as part of the 2014 [AWS Advent series](http://awsadvent.tumblr.com/).*

 ## Introduction
 This article assumes some familiarity with CloudFormation concepts such as stack parameters, resources, mappings and outputs.
 See the [AWS Advent CloudFormation Primer](http://awsadvent.tumblr.com/post/37391299521/cloudformation-primer) for an introduction.